Name: Alexa Salvador - Senior Admission Counselor

 Phone: 800.322.2584, extension 6602 - or - 509.313.6602

 Hometown: Burbank, CA

-Territories: Southern California (Santa Barbara County to Orange County and inland) and Southern Idaho
+Territories: Southern California (Ventura County to Orange County and inland), and Nevada

 Why are you in admissions at Gonzaga?